 All incoming law students are required to submit the RWU Immunization Form and complete a Tuberculosis (TB) Risk Screening Questionnaire prior to enrollment.
-Students should plan to have these forms completed by August 1st for the fall semester.
-All information must be submitted through the RWU Health Services via the Health Services Student Portal using the directions below.
+Students should plan to have these forms completed by July 15th for the fall semester.
+All information must be submitted to RWU Health Services via the Health Services Student Portal using the directions below.

 Required Health Form: Immunization Record and Tuberculosis Risk Screening Questionnaire